OnixHoque/Python2Cpp/readme.md

 This repo demonstrats how we can use a C++ library from Python by generating a Cpp shared object.
 This can be done directly by adding a few extra flags in gcc, or using setuptools library provided in Python.
 The later is a much cleaner approach.

+**New: Added support for passing function pointer!
+See performOp() function in `mygraph.py`**

 The Cpp library is a simple Graph class that creates adjacency matrix dynamically through constructor.
 It also has other utility functions for printing the graph, setting edge, and freeing/disposing the dynamic memory.

 ## Compile the shared object using gcc.

-1. Run the following commands to generate shared object from mygraph.cpp file (or just run the bash script `generate_so_file.sh`).
+1. Run the following commands to generate shared object from mygraph.cpp file (or just run the `make` command).

 - `g++ -c -fPIC mygraph.cpp -o mygraph.o`
 - `g++ -shared -Wl,-soname,libmygraph.so -o libmygraph.so mygraph.o`

-	Note: Conventionally, the generated shared object file's name should start with *lib*.
+	Note: Conventionally, the generated shared object file's name starts with *lib*.

-2. Run `test.py` to check if the graph is being used correctly.
+2. Run `test.py` to check if the graph is being used correctly (or just run the `make test` command).
 The `mygraph.py` works as a wrapper for the cpp library.

 ## Compile the shared object through Python setuptools

 1. Run the following command to generate shared object from mygraph.cpp file.
-It will be generated in `\build\*\` folder (or just run the bash script `generate_so_file.sh`).
+It will be generated in `\build\*\` folder (or just run the `make` command).
 In this case, the name of the shared object is automatically generated.

 - `python3 setup.py build`
 or